 Here at Northwest Roof Maintenance, the question we hear more than any other, “is moss bad for my roof?”
 You might be hopeful to hear that moss isn’t that bad but the truth is about what you’d expect.

 The answer is simple: Moss is bad for your roof.
+If your roof has moss on it, roof moss removal is something you need to address sooner rather than later.

 Why is moss bad for your roof?